mate-academy/layout_task-guideline/README.md

 ### 14. Check if your solution matches all the expectations
 - read the `checklist.md`;
-- fix your code;
+- fix your code if needed;
+- run `npm run lint` again to ensure nothing is broken
 - run the tests;
     ```
     npm test
     ```
 - Test results should be openned in browser;
 - If not, check if you fixed all the code style errors (`npm run lint`)

-> If you can't run tests for some weird reason just use a screenshot from `backstop_data/bitmaps_reference/Entire_document.png` to ensure your page looks as expected.

 #### If you see a failing test